top of page

 block1.png

-HYBRID COMMUNITY + IN-PERSON
+HYBRID KNOWLEDGE COMMUNITY + IN-PERSON

-8 weeks >> 5 blocks >> 5 topics on urban regeneration and sustainability >>
+Topics on urban regeneration and sustainability >>

-TRAINING PROGRAM
+TRAINING

 AND CONTENTS

-Block 1.
-Resilience and urban regeneration
+A. Resilience and urban regeneration

 Luciano Landaeta: Towards a global future of local urbanism.
 Scales and complexity between nature, society, and infrastructure.